cloudprober/cloudprober/docs/content/docs/how-to/rds/index.md

 #### AWS Resource Configuration

-Each AWS resource type supports the following common options:
+The AWS provider is configured at the provider level with:

 - **region**: AWS region to query (e.g., "us-east-1", "eu-west-1")
 - **profile_name**: Optional AWS profile name from credentials file

+Each AWS resource type supports:

 - **re_eval_sec**: How often to refresh the resource list (default: 600 seconds)

 RDS-specific resources (rds_instances and rds_clusters) support additional options: